The Honorable John D. Bates

 Case status information: Check PACER or the Clerk's Office public computers Memorandum Opinions may be found in the Court Opinions section of this website and on legal databases Court's Calendar: Check the Court Schedules section of this website

-Judge Bates employs three rotational law clerks.
-There are two one-year positions and one two-year position.
+Judge Bates employs three rotational law clerks; each is generally a one-year position.

 The position requires excellent legal research, analysis, and writing skills.
 The successful applicant will work closely on a daily basis with Judge Bates.
 The job responsibilities require significant interaction with judges, attorneys, law clerks, and Clerk's Office staff.
 Excellent interpersonal and organizational skills, including the ability to handle multiple tasks and help to manage a small but busy office, are essential.